 The play was last seen in the West End at the Comedy Theatre (later renamed the Harold Pinter Theatre in the playwright’s honour) in 2011, where Ian Rickson’s production starred Kristin Scott Thomas, Douglas Henshall and Ben Miles.

-Betrayal tickets are now on sale.
+Betrayal tickets are now on sale for the Broadway production.